What Is Prose In Literature? Top 5 Examples

 Key Elements of Prose Literature

-• Character: Character development helps your readers get to know who plays a role in your story.
-While main character development is vital, you’ll also want to flesh out the other characters in your prose to help your reader understand how they interact.
+• Character: Character development helps readers understand who plays a role in your story.
+While main character development is vital, you’ll also want to flesh out the other characters in your prose to help your readers understand how they interact.
 Be sure to help your reader see how your character grows and changes over time.
-There’s no need for your characters to stay stagnant–growth is a normal part of life and working to show your readers how their experiences affect their personality and outlook on life can help them seem more real.
+There’s no need for your characters to stay stagnant–growth is a normal part of life, and working to show your readers how their experiences affect their personality and outlook on life can help them seem more real.

 • Plot: Your plot is your storyline, and you’ll want to work carefully to be sure that your plot follows a clear path.
-When developing your plot, be sure to keep an eye out for plot holes, such as a character struggling with money suddenly being able to go on vacation.
-The more realistic your plot, the better your reader will be able to identify with your story.
+When developing your plot, keep an eye out for plot holes, such as a character struggling with money suddenly being able to go on vacation.
+The more realistic your plot, the better your reader can identify with your story.

 • Point of View: Decide whether you want to tell your story from a first-person, second-person, or third-person point of view.
 Many prose writers use the first-person point of view, allowing the characters to speak directly to the reader.